rhiz0matic/Plus4-Wiki/content/nozzle-clogging-tips/README.md

 - Install a stronger heatsink cooling fan.
   I recommend the [GDSTime GDA30105F](http://gdstime.com/pro1/62.html) 12,000PM fans.
   These can be purchased from this [US Store](https://west3d.com/products/gdstime-dc-24v-30x30x10-axial-fan-24v-gda30105f-dual-ball-bearing-1200rpm-1w-06a-xh2-54), [EU Store](https://www.hotend.eu/p/gdstime-axial-fan-sleeve-3010-24v) or from [CN Store](https://www.aliexpress.com/item/1005001769596081.html)
+- Alternatively print an alternative Extruder Shroud and Nozzle Fan Shroud to fit a 4020 fan, There are two versions on Printable that can fit a 4020 fan

+    [qidi plus 4 silent toolhead](https://www.printables.com/model/1048049-qidi-plus-4-silent-toolhead) keeps the fan attached to the toolhead shroud, which is different from the original

+  [qidi-plus-4-extruder-shroud-and-fan-upgrade-to-4020](https://www.printables.com/model/1065704-qidi-plus-4-extruder-shroud-and-fan-upgrade-to-20x) this version keeps the fan shroud seperate from the toolhead shroud, and also has a removable faceplate, links to two fans are in this printables link, a sunon 4020 or gdstime 4020, both are also much quieter than stock.

 - Raise the nozzle temperature by 5-10C.
   This can sometimes resolve the heatcreep clogging as it keeps the filament within the heatbreak molten for longer between retraction events.